Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Asset Cards

 Asset cards provide ongoing effects that influence the battlefield.
 They have a Defense value to protect them.
 Asset cards can only be deployed to the loadout.
+If they interact with a quadrant or section it must be chosen either at deployment or at the beginning of each turn.

 ### Event Cards